davidezordan/RealTimePointClouds/README.md

 This project was developed as part of my Master's Degree dissertation.
 The software sample enable the real-time transmission using point clouds of a 3D scene captured with a mobile device to a VR headset.

+Point clouds acquisition has been adapted from the project [iPad LiDAR Depth Sample](https://github.com/TakashiYoshinaga/iPad-LiDAR-Depth-Sample-for-Unity).

 ![Screenshot](images/remote_telepresence.jpg)

 ## Installation / Getting started